NYPD searching for suspect after man set on fire in Midtown

 MIDTOWN, Manhattan (WABC) -- NYPD is searching for a suspect who set a man on fire in Midtown early Sunday morning.

-Police received a 911 call at 3:55 a.m. for a person on fire at 41st Street and 7th Avenue.
+Police received a 911 call at 3:55 a.m. for a person on fire at 41st Street and 7th Avenue, about a block off Times Square.

 When police arrived on the scene, a 49-year-old victim told them that a male approached him and threw a liquid on him and proceeded to ignite a fire.